keelerm84/workspace-provisioning/README.md

 ## Setup

 In order to use this repository, you can first must have ansible installed.

     yum install -y python-pip gcc python-devel git pip install ansible

 Once this is installed, you can install the third-party ansible roles using

     ansible-galaxy install -r requirements.txt

 ## Provisioning

-Provisioning the servers is as easy as:
+Provisioning all of the servers at once is as simple as:

-    ansible-playbook server-configuration.yml
+    ansible-playbook servers.yml